 In massage blends, Cedarwood Atlas Essential Oil helps to ease the muscular aches and pains associated with strenuous exercise or gardening etc. In common with several other essential oils, this oil imparts both a relaxing effect on the mind whilst simultaneously bringing an energizing and strengthening action to the body.

 As part of a regular haircare regime, Cedarwood Atlas essential oil can help to control dandruff and keep the hair in great condition.
 A blend of rosemary and cedar atlas oils added to a fragrance-free shampoo and conditioner base will give tired, lifeless hair a welcome boost.
 In research, Cedar Atlas was shown to combat hair loss.

-An excellent inhalant oil for respiratory conditions
+An excellent inhalant oil

 - Buy with confidence – 30 Day Money-back Guarantee

 - Not tested on animals – learn more

 Researchers at the Department of Dermatology, Aberdeen in the United Kingdom conducted a 7 month study in 1998 showing certain essential oils could treat Alopecia areata successfully.
 Essential oils stimulate hair regrowth due to their ability to stimulate the tiny blood vessels of the scalp where the hair follicles are created.
 This stimulation helps to increase the blood flow which carries the nutrients so vital to the follicles.

 Eighty-six patients diagnosed as having alopecia areata, and the essential oils that they used in the research were as follows;